andrew0030/PandoraCore/notes.md

 - game crashes in production on fabric if iris is present (need to move a mixin into loader modules)
 - use `ARBInstancedArrays.glVertexAttribDivisorARB();` if necessary
 - Isometric projection seems breaks the instancer (I Like Vanilla v1.0.6)
-- Resource reloading cases things to vanish instantly, because the shaders are dumped instantly
+- Resource reloading causes things to vanish instantly, because the shaders are dumped instantly
 - `miniature shader` causes shader templater to break

 <hr/>